 We seek like-minded partners, from consumers like you to energy suppliers and clean-energy advocates.
 Together we can make a difference.

-Greenwave is proud to announce a partnership with the Arbor Day Foundation and its efforts to reforest our great state.
+Greenwave is proud to announce a partnership with the Arbor Day Foundation and its efforts to reforest our great state of California.
 Trees have immeasurable value for the health of our planet, of course, particularly in fighting climate change.
 Trees remove carbon dioxide from the air, store carbon in the trees and soil, and release oxygen into the atmosphere.

 Beyond their “medicinal” value, trees add grace and beauty to our homes and communities.
 California is home to some of the greatest trees and forests in the world, and in many ways are a symbol of our great state.

 For every new customer of Greenwave Energy, we’ll donate $1 to the Arbor Day Foundation, specifically to reforest our home state.
 We’re proud to be their partners in this important endeavor.